perneky/EasyMono/README.md

  - [x] Configurable structure types
  - [x] Automatic handling of structures not in the dictionary
  - [x] Handling enums in the tools
- - [ ] Handling callbacks in the tools
+ - [x] Handling callbacks in the tools
+ - [ ] Handling static, virtual and overridden methods
+ - [ ] Handling strings in structs
  - [ ] Handling lists
  - [ ] Handling dictionaries
  - [ ] Handling lists and dictionaries in structs